 Framing.
 Have you ever noticed the frames that you see on artwork?
 Have you noticed that some are plain and simple, a single solid color, and some are elaborate or gilded or even larger than the painting itself?
 I’ve been making frames nonstop lately.
 Measuring, sawing, routing, sanding, glueing, more sanding, oiling, drilling- a lot of steps are required to make a nice wooden frame.

 This week I chose to use pine wood.
-Normally I dye the pine to make it more interesting, or to match bettercarbon contrasting in action on a pine frame.
+Normally I dye the pine to make it more interesting, or to match better.
 This time, my husband came up with a new technique to give the frames a unique look.
 He calls it “carbon contrasting.”
 In less fancy words, he lightly torched the wood to highlight the natural wood patterns.
 It was a surprise success resulting in some stunning effects.
 The “carbon contrasted” frames fit very well to some of my paintings by complementing them and giving a completely different look than I had imagined.
 For others it simply wasn’t the right fit.

 In planning all these steps, I make deliberate choices on how to frame my paintings.
 I look at the colors, my intended focus, the overall feel of the subject.
 I consider whether I want my frame to blend in or stand out, to clash or soothe.
 I also consider what materials I can get access to and if I, or anyone I know for that matter, have the necessary skill set to create a certain frame.
 I make choices to shape the experience of the viewer.